 If the element that is doing all of the sensing of the air becomes coated in contamination this will negatively affect the ability of the computer to analyze this all-important incoming airflow.
 Not only can a contaminated mass airflow sensor cause hesitation and stalling but it can also cause poor fuel economy and performance.

 Even if cleaning the sensor does not solve all of your check engine light problems it might not be a waste of time.
 Opinions vary on how often you should clean the mass airflow sensor.
 Some mechanics will recommend the sensor be cleaned every time the air filter is replaced as regular maintenance.
 This is good when the right cleaner is used.

-Bookmark this MAF sensors page.
-Share with friends having car troubles.
+Bookmark this page and share with friends having car troubles.